Pathoschild/smapi-mod-dump/source/~NormanPCN/CombatControlsRedux/README.md

 > The movement velocity for special attack slick moves.
 Swords and clubs.
 Controls the speed and distance of the slide.

 ## Changlog
+v1.3.0
+* The controller fix option has been removed.
+This mod no longer looks at, uses, the controller cursor for facing direction changes during controller use.
+* Some features connected to the mouse cursor fix are now independent of that fix/feature being enabled. e.g. Slick moves.
+* With auto swing enabled, the character facing direction will now change with mouse movement during the auto swing.

 v.1.2.5
 * Fix for REALLY fast daggers and auto swing.
 * Added an auto spam attack for the Club special ground slam attack.
 After the ground slam, you immediately click LeftClick and/or UseTool button once and this mod will spam UseTool a number of additional times for you.
 Be quick the allowed timeframe is narrow.